haydenudelson/atom-autocomplete-curam/README.md

 ## Features

 * Autocomplete UIM element tags
+* Autocomplete suggestions include brief description of element and link to IBM development guide for more information
 * Fills tags with required attributes
-* Use tab button to navigate between generated attributes
+* Use tab button to navigate to next generated attribute

 ## Installation and Set Up